Predicting Geometric Errors and Failures in Additive Manufacturing: Printability estimation framework

 \subsection{Printability computation tool}

 A user-friendly interactive tool that determines the printability score has been developed\footnote{Source code: \url{https://github.com/spirosmos/PrintabilityTool}}.
 A screenshot of the graphical user interface is shown in Figure \ref{fig:print_tool}.
-The user selects one of three AM technologies and one of three different application domains.
-The user also specifies the dimensions of the critical geometric features of a mesh.
+The user selects one of the three AM technologies and one of the three application domains.
+The user also specifies the dimensions of the critical geometric features of the mesh.
 The system supports many instances for each part characteristic category and an example of the required dimensions is provided next to each category.
-The CAD model and the stl mesh surface areas are also provided as input for the computation of the global probability function (Eq. \ref{eq:global}).
-All data are displayed in a tree structure from where the user can interactively remove any of them.
-The part characteristic probability for a part to be printed without failure $1-P_F$ (Equations \ref{eq:pcpf} and \ref{eq:pcpf_transf}) is displayed next to each part characteristic category while the final printability score is displayed at the bottom right corner of the window.
-The tool can store a specific configuration given by the user as a .json file.
-Finally, there is a warning by highlighting the printability score by red background color when the probability for successful printing is less than 50\%.
+The CAD model and stl mesh surface areas are also provided as inputs for the computation of the global probability function (Equation \ref{eq:global}).
+All data are displayed in a tree structure from which the user can interactively remove any of them.
+Part characteristic probability for a part to be printed without failure $1-P_F$ (Equations \ref{eq:pcpf} and \ref{eq:pcpf_transf}) is displayed next to each part characteristic category whereas the final printability score is displayed at the bottom right corner of the window.
+The tool can store a specific configuration provided by the user as a .json file.
+Finally, there is a warning highlighting the printability score by red background color when the probability of successful printing is less than 50\%.